MichaelSebero/CoolRune-Variants/README.md

 	 CoolRune is a modified variant of Artix with enchanced performance, privacy and productivity.

 ## How to install CoolRune-NVIDIA
 .
-Download a base Artix s6 ISO from https://artixlinux.org/download.php

-.
-Mount the ISO to a USB, boot into the enviroment

-.
-Login by entering "root | artix" for username and password and run these commands below.
+Install Artix s6 XFCE to your computer and run these commands below.

 ```
 curl -LO t.ly/0MOT
 sudo sh 0MOT